SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/sns.md

 ### Field in Field Schema

-Login to Sumo Logic,  goto Manage Data > Logs > Fields.
+Login to Sumo Logic, go to Manage Data > Logs > Fields.
 Search for the `"topicname"` field.
 If not present, create it.
-Learn how to create and manage fields [here](/docs/manage/fields.md#manage-fields).
+Learn how to create and manage fields [here](/docs/manage/fields#manage-fields).

 ### Field Extraction Rule(s)